Digital Advertising

 2. Click-Through Rate

-You may already be familiar with click-through rate.
+You may already be familiar with click-through rates.
 It is the ratio of clicks to impressions for an ad campaign and is often used to measure the success of an ad campaign or an email marketing campaign.

 3. Conversion Rate